Chevrolet K5 Blazer: Drivetrain

 Since 1981 (in the wake of the 1973 Arab Oil Embargo and the 1979 energy crisis), Chevrolet and GMC used the smaller displacement 305s with a 9.2:1 compression ratio.
 These engines produced nearly as much torque as the 350, giving a similar driving feel.
 However, these power plants were underpowered and prone to detonation (engine knocking), especially with the electronic spark control module.
 To achieve the 9.2:1 compression ratio, the cylinder head chambers were smaller, measuring 56 cc instead of 76 cc.
 After 1987, when throttle-body injection was introduced in the truck engines, the 350 was made the standard power plant.

-Corporate 10-bolt axles were upgraded to 30 spline axle shafts from previous 28 spline shafts in 1989.
-In addition, the standard L05 5.7-liter V-8 now had one serpentine accessory drive belt in place of the older multi-belt accessory drive setup.
-1989 was the first year for the NP241 transfer case and also the only year for speedometer cable driven version of the NP241.
+Corporate 10-bolt axles were upgraded to 30-spline axle shafts from previous 28-spline shafts in 1989.
+In addition, the standard L05 5.7-liter V8 now had one serpentine accessory drive belt in place of the older multi-belt accessory drive setup.
+1989 was the first year for the NP241 transfer case and also the only year for speedometer-cable driven version of the NP241.
 The 5.7 liter V8 (L05) engine was improved for 1990 with the addition of improved oil control rings, a redesigned rear crankshaft seal, a new camshaft sprocket design, non-asbestos intake manifold gaskets, and heavy-duty intake valves.
 For 1991, the 700R4 was renamed to the 4L60.
-The TBI (throttle body injection) system used on the Blazer's standard 5.7 liter V8 had longer throttle shaft bearings, new throttle return springs, and improved fuel mixture distribution.
+The TBI (throttle body injection) system used on the Blazer's standard 5.7-liter V8 had longer throttle shaft bearings, new throttle return springs, and improved fuel mixture distribution.
 The 5.7 liter V8 also had new heavy-duty intake valves and powdered metal camshaft sprockets.
 Standard on all engines was a lighter more powerful 100-amp CS130 alternator.

-(All power and torque figures are pulled from GM factory service manual)

-1973–1980 Blazers used the gear-driven part-time NP-205 transfer case (mostly mated to the SM465 manual transmission and some TH350s) or the chain-driven full-time NP-203 transfer case (mated to the TH350 automatic) and DANA-44 front/12-bolt rear axle combination through 1980.
+1973–1980 Blazers used the gear-driven part-time NP-205 transfer case (mostly mated to the SM465 manual transmission and some TH350s) or the chain-driven full-time NP-203 transfer case (mated to the TH350 automatic) and Dana 44 front/12-bolt rear axle combination through 1980.
 Starting in 1981 used the chain-driven NP208 transfer case (NP241 after 1988) with front 10-bolt/rear 10-bolt axle combinations until 1991.
 There is an overlap of 12-bolt rears into the early 1980s, while the 10-bolt front axle was phased into production in the late 1970s.